Mean Green Mother from Outer Space

 Ashman and Menken wrote "Mean Green Mother from Outer Space" specifically for the 1986 film, as a new musical number not present in the stage production.
 The song was nominated for an Academy Award for Best Original Song at the 59th Academy Awards.
-It is the first Oscar-nominated song to contain profanity in the lyrics, as well as the first to be sung by a villain; Stubbs performed the song at the awards ceremony, with the explicit lyrics replaced.
+It is the first Oscar-nominated song to contain profanity in the lyrics.
+Stubbs performed the song at the awards ceremony, with the explicit lyrics replaced.

 Overview

 Little Shop of Horrors follows Seymour (Rick Moranis), a floral shop employee who discovers, nurtures, and commercially exploits a sentient carnivorous plant that feeds on human blood, naming it "Audrey II" after his co-worker and love interest Audrey (Ellen Greene).
 As the film progresses, Audrey II grows larger and more demanding, and gains the ability to speak.
-"Mean Green Mother from Outer Space" is the 14th musical number, near the end of the film, and is sung by Audrey II.
+"Mean Green Mother from Outer Space" is the 14th musical number, near the end of the film, and is sung by Audrey II, after Seymour discovers that the plant intends to take over the world.
 The song's lyrics reveal that Audrey II originated from outer space, and emphasize "Seymour's culpability in its creation and path of destruction".

 A revival of the stage musical at London's Regent's Park Open Air Theatre in 2018 interpolated the song as an encore number sung by American drag performer Vicky Vox, who played Audrey II in the production.

+Production

+In Howard Ashman's initial concept for the film adaptation of the musical, a planned "rap song" was included as a "big number" for Audrey II.

+In addition to three other songs written for the film (two of which were for the end credits), "Bad" was the first attempt at Audrey II's final number.
+"Bad" was written into the film's screenplay and the sequence was storyboarded by Mike Ploog.
+The song never made it past the demo stage.
+When Frank Oz signed on to direct he requested a possible change to "Bad".
+Ashman and Menken returned with a reworked version titled "Bad Like Me", and later settled on a third and final attempt, which was "Mean Green Mother from Outer Space".

+The film version of the song includes an extended intro and instrumental break, alternate orchestrations, two cut verses, and two alternate lines.